opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/navigate-on-a-map-builder-map.rst

 You can hide layers in case you only want to focus on specific layers or even on just one very layer.
 To hide a layer, simply click on it.
 You will see that the layer disappears from the map, and that its title and description in the list turn light gray and are detached from the active, displayed layers.

+.. admonition:: Note
+   :class: note

-.. note:: if the map was configured on a monolayer mode, you will only be able to display one layer at a time.
+   If the map was configured on a monolayer mode, you will only be able to display one layer at a time.
 It means that if you display one specific layer, all the other layers will automatically be hidden.

 Understand the map: captions
 ----------------------------